 Our recipes are carefully crafted using organic oils, butters, botanicals, herbal infusions, and essential oils that are known to help nourish the hair and scalp

 Super rich with loads of fluffy lather, and natural ingredients that gently clean the hair and scalp without stripping away natural protective oils.

 Enjoy more shine, increased volume, less frizz, and more defined curls when you switch from a detergent-based shampoo.

 Although they may seem new to many, solid soap shampoos were commonly used before liquid detergent shampoos became popular in the 1940s.

 In the book Hints on Health, published in 1852, William Edward Coale writes, "To cleanse the hair, there is nothing better than soap and water . . . the soap, of course, should be mild, and well and plentifully rubbed in, and afterward thoroughly removed with an abundance of water.”

-The picture on right, taken from Duke University Libraries Digital Collection, is a 1920 advertisement for "shampoo" soap.
+The ad, taken from Duke University Libraries Digital Collection, is a 1920 advertisement for "shampoo" soap.

 Why I Began Making Shampoo Bars?

 Read the ingredients in a bottle of liquid shampoo—there is the answer.